hyperflow-wms/hyperflow-job-executor/README.md

 - `HF_VAR_ENABLE_NETHOGS`: if set (to any value), logs from [nethogs](https://github.com/raboof/nethogs) will be written (experimental).
 - `HF_VAR_DRY_RUN`: (for testing/debugging) if set to `1`, the executor will immediately return with job exit status `0` (success).
 - `HF_LOG_*`: all variables starting with `HF_LOG_` will be logged in the job log files
+- `RABBIT_HOSTNAME`: RabbitMQ instance hostname.
+Must be set when using AMQP executor mode

 ## Releasing